Chart Color Schemes

 Fernvale lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for Fernvale, as of Nov 2025 its population is estimated at around 4,035.
-This reflects an increase of 406 people since the 2021 Census, which reported a population of 3,629.
-The change was inferred from AreaSearch's estimation of Fernvale's resident population at 4,002 following examination of ABS ERP data release in Jun 2024 and an additional 96 validated new addresses since the Census date.
-This level of population equates to a density ratio of 145 persons per square kilometer.
-Fernvale's growth rate of 11.2% since the 2021 census exceeded both national (8.9%) and state averages, marking it as a growth leader in the region.
-Interstate migration contributed approximately 57.99999999999999% of overall population gains during recent periods, with all drivers being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Fernvale's population is estimated at around 4,059 as of Nov 2025.
+This reflects an increase of 430 people (11.8%) since the 2021 Census, which reported a population of 3,629 people.
+The change is inferred from the resident population of 4,020 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 96 validated new addresses since the Census date.
+This level of population equates to a density ratio of 146 persons per square kilometer.
+Fernvale's growth exceeded the national average (9.7%) since the 2021 census, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 57.99999999999999% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort where necessary.
-Anticipating future population dynamics, Fernvale is projected to grow by an above median rate, with the suburb expected to gain 562 persons by 2041 based on aggregated SA2-level projections, reflecting a total gain of 9.7% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Anticipating future population dynamics, an above median population growth is projected for Fernvale (Qld) statistical area (Lv2), expected to grow by 561 persons to 2041 reflecting a gain of 9.0% in total over the 17 years.

 Frequently Asked Questions - Population